josewhitetower/100DaysOfCode/README.md

 # 100DaysOfCode

+### Day 91: December 7, 2017

+**Today's Progress**:

+1. Today I continued with ES6 by wesbos and learnt about eslint.
 ### Day 90: December 6, 2017

 **Today's Progress**:

-1. Today I continued with ES6 by wesbos adn learnt about eslint.
+1. Today I continued with ES6 by wesbos and learnt about eslint.
 ### Day 89: December 5, 2017

 **Today's Progress**: